 Is there anything I can eat to boost my immune system?

-There is nothing you can eat to boost your immune system before receiving radiation therapy.
+There is nothing specific that you need to eat to boost your immune system before receiving radiation therapy.
 However, eating a healthy, balanced diet is always recommended.

 What is brachytherapy?

-Brachytherapy is the implantation of radioactive "seeds" or other implantable devices near the tumor.
+Brachytherapy is the implantation of radioactive sources in or near the tumor.
 These devices deliver a high dose of radiation to the tumor while sparing the surrounding non-cancerous tissues.